Surgery Managers and Team Leaders

 GMC Number 6103668

-MB ChB.
+MB ChB 2004 Leicester Warwick Medical School.
 Asifa joined the practice in October 2011 after completing the Nottingham Vocational Training scheme.
 She qualified from Leicester Warwick Medical School in 2004.
 She has a background in pharmacy and enjoys teaching.
+Dr Akhtar is a Clinical Lead in Dispensary and Prescribing as well as Research.
+Asifa is also married to a local GP.

 Dr Jill Langridge